poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 ## Next steps/ideas
 * Instead of having the default time everyday, user should have the ability to customized their time for every single day.
-* Ability to skip statutory holidays for Canada and USA.
+* Ability to skip statutory holidays for Canada and USA. (statutory holidays should be getting from a API endpoint)
+* Ability to skip a specific days or weeks. (useful for company-wide holidays with no pay)